 She testified of her virginity.
 And her actions show that her behavior was that of a truthful and respectful young woman.

 Most people are surprised to learn how young Mary probably was.
-So how old was Mary when she gave birth to Jesus?
+So how old was Mary at the birth of Jesus Christ?

 Historians believe the Virgin Mary was 12-16 years old when she gave birth to Jesus Christ.

 Surprised to learn how young she was?
-This was a typical age of marriage in ancient Israel.
+Mary’s age was a typical age of marriage in ancient Israel.

 More importantly, the Bible prophesied in numerous places centuries before the fact that the Messiah would be born of a virgin.

 So for those who read the Bible in those days, the virgin birth was not a surprise.
 Many young Jewish girls of the day wondered if they might become the virgin mother of Jesus Christ.

 How Do We Know How Old Mary Was When She Had Jesus?

 Mary, the mother of Jesus, lived in a highly religious and cultured society that placed great value on early marriage.